Eduardo Escobar: Personal life

 Escobar owns a home in Miami and resides there in the offseason with his wife and five children.
 As of June 2021, his family was living with him in Arizona.
-He has four boys and a daughter.
-The oldest, his daughter, is 17 years old and the youngest was six years old.
+He had four boys and a daughter.
+As of 2021, the oldest, his daughter, was 17 years old and the youngest was six years old.

 Escobar is afraid of cats.
-During his time with the Diamondbacks, teammates pranked him by startling him with a stuffed cat which gradually became the team's good luck charm.
+During his time with the Arizona Diamondbacks, teammates pranked him by startling him with a stuffed cat which gradually became the team's good luck charm.

 Escobar frequents the Brazilian steakhouse chain Fogo de Chão.
 He has taken teammates and team employees to different locations throughout the country.
-While with the Twins in 2018, he told reporters that his power at the plate came from "a lot of Fogo de Chão."
+While with the Minnesota Twins in 2018, he told reporters that his power at the plate came from "a lot of Fogo de Chão."
 The Milwaukee Journal Sentinel reported in 2021 that Escobar would shout "Fogo power" after hitting home runs.
-On the tenth anniversary of his Major League debut, the business donated $10,000 to his charity in the form of an oversized check.
+On the tenth anniversary of his major league debut, the business donated $10,000 to his charity in the form of an oversized check.

+In June 2023, Escobar became a U.S. citizen.